policium/grin-type-r/docs/index_en.md

 - Wire for 3U stabilizer ... * Matches the selected array
 This is required if you want to use a space bar that is not split.
 The wire size is not common, so please make your own or purchase separately from Yusha Kobo.
 [Yusha Kobo](https://shop.yushakobo.jp/products/a0500st?variant=40429698678945)
 - USB Type-C cable (for data communication) ...
-1
+1 pc
 - Micro USB cable (for data communication) ...
-1pc
+1 pc
 To check Pico's operation

 ### Prepare the tools